 However, the AMC share price fell back below $2 after the second wave of COVID-19 hit in the fall.
 Renewed lockdowns in the UK and tightened restrictions in the US and Europe caused the company to warn in December that it could declare bankruptcy.

 The AMC Short Squeeze

-It was around this time that retail investors started to take note of AMC stock.
+It was around this time that retail investors started to take note of AMC stock as one of the best most shorted stocks.
 Along with video game retailer Gamestop (GME), the stock was heavily shorted by Wall Street hedge funds, who thought that AMC was likely to declare bankruptcy in the next several months.
 Retail investors, using social media as a coordination tool, primarily the Reddit group WallStreetBets, invested heavily in AMC to force these hedge funds to buy back the stock to cover their short positions.

 AMC shares skyrocketed.
 On Wednesday, January 17, AMC shares gained over 300% – not because of any news by AMC, but because of the fight between individual traders and hedge funds.
 The stock peaked at over $20, and, at the time of writing, sits at $16.
 Just a week ago, AMC shares were trading for less than $3 a piece.
 Numerous brokers, including Robinhood, then suspended retail trading on AMC and Gamestop stock.

 At the current share price, AMC has a market cap of nearly $6 billion.
 That’s compared to its market cap of around $1 billion before the recent short squeeze.
 AMC has been losing money for the past year, so it does not have a price-to-earnings ratio at this time.